ioBanker/docs.bitshares.build/LP.md

 # Liquidity Pools
-Liquidity Pools are part of the bitshares-core 5.0, which are providing a fully automated, autonomous and trustless onchain liquidity.
+Liquidity Pools are part of the bitshares-core 5.0, which are providing a fully automated, autonomous onchain liquidity.

 ## Functions
  - liquidity_pool_create_operation